PriyabrataDas1/muscle-fatigue-monitoring-emg/README.md

 This project presents an Arduino-based Muscle Fatigue Monitoring System that utilizes surface Electromyography (EMG) signals to detect muscle fatigue in real time.
 The system continuously monitors muscle activity from the forearm using an RS2334 EMG sensor and provides an alert through a buzzer when fatigue-related signal changes are detected.

-The project was developed as a Biomedical Engineering mini-project with the objective of demonstrating low-cost physiological signal monitoring and fatigue detection.
+The project was developed as a Biomedical Engineering group mini-project at the National Institute of Technology Rourkela and includes both the Arduino implementation and project documentation.

 ---